What is Kung Fu?

 Traditionally there is no grading system in the Chinese martial arts.
 Rather, students in a Chinese martial arts school would be ranked in a manner similar to that of a family placing the eldest at the head.

 For many centuries a student would learn under one master and the only means to identify that the student is advancing is through the use of a signed scroll.

-Of course in the case of a martial arts school age would not itself used to measure seniority but rather the length of time spent in the school.
+Of course in the case of a martial arts school, age would not itself be used to measure seniority but rather the length of time spent in the school.

 As such students entering such a school would be expected to pay respect to their seniors, even if in time they became more proficient than them.

 The purpose of colored belts is to create a seniority gradient throughout the students to help facilitate the passing of knowledge of the art from a senior to a junior.

 This also encourages a student who wishes to progress their knowledge in the art by providing incremental goals that he or she can achieve within a relatively short period of time.

 One page may indicate that the student had accomplished his training in a particular technique or that he had defeated a certain number of enemies in the martial arts school.

 The student would rely on the scroll to be proof of his or her achievements in the art.
 The teacher would sign the scroll himself.

 Judo was made formal in the 1900s which meant that changes were afoot in the world of kung fu.
 Jigoro Kano, the founder of modern Judo, implemented the use white and black belts so that people could identify beginners (white belts) from the more experienced students (black belts).